jgarber623/whoistheorchid.com/src/biography.md

 In the fall of 2015, the band partnered with engineer Kenny Eaton to record <cite>[Apogee, Perigee](/releases/apogee-perigee)</cite> at his [Mystery Ton Studios](https://www.facebook.com/MysteryTonStudios) in rural Maryland.
 From the opener, <cite>The Astronaut (Escape Velocity),</cite> which begins with a string overture before erupting into a massive, three-guitar assault, to the haunting, suffocating sparseness of the closing <cite>Life In Retrograde,</cite> the album weaves together influences ranging from Morricone's Spaghetti Western soundscapes to DC-infused punk and math rock.
 The album moves effortlessly from crushing rhythms to delicate, intertwined arpeggiated guitars, often within a single song, as the group explores the theme of isolation.

-In their fourteen years performing together, The Orchid has shared stages with nationally and internationally touring acts such as [The Twilight Sad](https://thetwilightsad.com) (FatCat Records), Lost In The Trees (ANTI- Records), [El Ten Eleven](https://www.elteneleven.com) (Fake Record Label), and The End Of The Ocean (Future Recordings).
+In their sixteen years performing together, The Orchid has shared stages with nationally and internationally touring acts such as [The Twilight Sad](https://thetwilightsad.com) (FatCat Records), Lost In The Trees (ANTI- Records), [El Ten Eleven](https://www.elteneleven.com) (Fake Record Label), and [The End Of The Ocean](https://theendoftheocean.com) (Future Recordings).